Genesis has a lot of criticism thrown at it, but does the creation story fail scientific study?

 When they start their Sabbath, it starts on Friday sundown to Saturday sundown.

-So imagine the sequence of events, as if viewed from one point on the globe.
+So imagine the sequence of events, as if viewed from one point on the globe and this will be the viewpoint that Genesis is written from.

 Remember the Jewish day starts at sundown, so we are going to start at 6 pm.